al2me6/pylox/readme.md

 `pylox` implements a number of extensions to the Lox language and provides significant quality-of-life-improvements compared to the reference implementations.

-* Better error reporting: the offending line is printed and the offending token indicated
+* Significantly improved error reporting: the offending line is printed and the offending token indicated
 * Uses a Pratt parser instead of `jlox`'s recursive descent parser
+* Variable resolution strategy based on assigning each variable a unique ID
+  * Attribute access remains dynamic
 * Extended debug features toggled by command-line switches
+* Anonymous functions
 * A right-associative exponentiation operator `**`
 * C-style ternary if expression: `var a = foo ?
 2 : 3; var b = bar ?
 10 : baz ?
 20 : 30;`
 * Switch-case statement
-* Anonymous functions

 ### Anonymous functions